RobynLlama/noita-AdventureMode/README.md

 ## Features
 *  Optional extra starting items
+*  Wonderous Items can be found most places potions can spawn.
+These items are equipped to one of 6 slots and have passive, perk-like effects.
+Currently only one added item.
 *  Passive Regeneration based on eating.
 Comes in Basic or Advanced flavor
     #### Basic Tummy mode
     *  Heal 1% max life at the cost of 1% Satiation from eaten items